 We currently have public holidays for 2016 and 2017 listed.
 Scroll down to view.

+The Southern European nation of Italy currently celebrates 11 national holidays.
 Public holidays in Italy are determined primarily by two Acts of parliament as well as by collective and individual employment agreements.
 Act 260/1949 and Act 50/1954 created four national public holidays as well as 11 other holidays.

 Public Holidays 2016